3.8 Development of entrepreneurship competence

 Entrepreneurship in the National Core Curriculum

-In the National Core Curriculum (Nemzeti Alaptanterv), adopted in 2020, the 'Employee, innovative and entrepreneurship competencies' is one of the seven key competencies.
+In the National Core Curriculum (Nemzeti Alaptanterv), adopted in 2020, the 'Employee, innovative and entrepreneurship competencies' are among the seven key competencies.

 This topic appears in the frame of Citizenship studies in secondary grades.
 The student has to be able to interpret the factors that affect starting an enterprise.
-Also, the student has to learn to apply their financial knowledge in the situations related specifically to their age (such as preparing a simple budget, currency exchange, planning a student enterprise), by the Geography subject.
+Also, the student has to learn to apply their financial knowledge in situations related specifically to their age (such as preparing a simple budget, currency exchange, or planning a student enterprise), as a part of the Geography subject.
 The Audio-visual and Media Knowledge subject provides the necessary entrepreneurial competencies to the student by learning and using the tools of modern technology.

 Besides the obligatory study materials there are two framework curricula related to entrepreneurship that contain optional courses the schools may offer: